statsd/statsd/README.md

     gorets:1|c|@0.1

-Tells StatsD that this counter is being sent sampled ever 1/10th of the time.
+Tells StatsD that this counter is being sent sampled every 1/10th of the time.

 Guts